 Standardly, the statute of limitations for contesting a will is two years.

-Whether you want to contest a will or defend an estate from a challenge as the personal representative, the estate litigation lawyers at Spectrum Family Law in Vancouver are ready to listen to and advise you of your options during an initial consultation.
+Whether you want to contest a will or defend an estate from a challenge as the personal representative, the estate litigation lawyers at Spectrum Family Law in BC are ready to listen to and advise you of your options during an initial consultation.